Telomere Testing (TeloTest)

 • Stress management

-The TeloYears Blueprint for Aging Well provided with your test results suggests several strategies for improving lifestyle choices based on years of scientific research that links them to telomere length.
+The TeloTest Blueprint for Aging Well provided with your test results suggests several strategies for improving lifestyle choices based on years of scientific research that links them to telomere length.

 What does the age of my cells in TeloYears mean?